notfromstatefarm/nvflashk/README.md

 nVidia has implemented their own 'mismatch bypass' within the nvflash code, and this version has forced that bypass to be enabled at all times.
 This makes this a very, very dangerous version of nvflash.
 However, **it will still confirm you want to perform those bypasses and only when they're necessary, unlike former versions of patched nvflash**.
 This will not flash all willy nilly.

-# I want to try flashing something nobody else has tried before.
-How do I stay safe?
+# Recovery when something goes wrong

 *First off, thank you for your contribution and courage!* It's almost impossible to actually permanently brick an NVIDIA card in the sense of a BIOS that won't boot.
 If you burn out components by putting load on it that the hardware wasn't designed to handle, that's another story.
 But you should always be able to flash back if it fails to upload the ROM.